Changes related to work permits

 For other categories, the objective is that decisions must always be made within the time stated in the regulation.

-In terms of the application process and requirements for being granted a work permit, the new model does not entail any changes for the jobseeker.
-On the other hand, the new model aims to shorten the processing time for highly qualified workers and other essential professions, which can be a positive change for the applicant.
+In terms of the application process and requirements for being granted a work permit, the new system does not entail any changes for the jobseeker.
+However, this new way of working aims to shorten the processing time for highly qualified workers, which can be a positive change for the applicant.